foreverfl/vscode/docs/languages/cpp.md

 ## Install the extension

 1. Open VS Code.
-1. Select the Extensions view icon on the Activity bar or use the keyboard shortcut (`kb(workbench.view.extensions)`).
+1. Select the Extensions view icon on the Activity bar or use the keyboard shortcut (`Ctrl+Shift+X`).
 1. Search for `'C++'`.
 1. Select **Install**.